-1976 was the only possible starting point because the apocalyptic catalyst of punk is where my own relationship with music changed forever, from simply liking stuff to complete and total obsession.
-These are the songs that hit me as they happened; every week, every month, every year.
-The choice of some has surprised me, but when reconnected with the distant or near past, strange things can happen.
+I may have been listening to all kinds of records since 1971, but the only possible starting point for this Core Curriculum was 1976 because the apocalyptic catalyst of Johnny Rotten and punk was where my own life changed forever and my relationship with music changed from simply liking stuff on Top Of The Pops or The Old Grey Whistle Test to complete obsession.
+The songs I’ve written about are the result of that obsession; the records, cassettes, CD’s and downloads that hit me as they happened every day, every week, every month, every year.
+The choice of some has surprised me but as we all know, reconnecting with your past can cause some seriously strange shit to happen.